nbrownst/Bayesian-Analysis-of-Survival-Data-with-Missing-Censoring-Indicators/README.md

 The "ApplyToOPPERA" folder contains code to apply the methods to the OPPERA study.
 Together, these files create Table 2.
 The "OPPERA_run_Bayes" subfolder contains code to apply the Bayesian method to the OPPERA study, i.e. the rightmost column in Table 2.
 This code can be run using "code_biometrics_JAGS_OPPERA.R"
 The "OPPERA_run_other_methods" subfolder contains code to apply the multiple imputation method and ad-hoc method to treat all missing data as censored.
 The files "do_mi_clin_rev.R", "do_mi_psych_rev.R", "do_mi_QST_rev.R" run these methods on the clinical, psych, and QST data, respectively.
-Necessary functions are included in "MI_binary.R", "read_data.R", and "read_triggers_biom_nb.R"
+Necessary functions are included in "MI_binary.R", "read_data.R", and "read_triggers_biom_nb.R".